 Mecum Auctions is a great place to get started, as they specialize in collectable cars and motorcycles.
 As with anything, the best can be expensive, and that’s the case here too.
 Rates start at 5% of the sale price.
 If your 1909 Harley sells for $150,000 that could mean at least $7,500 of that cash goes to the auction house.

 Auction houses will be a lot steeper than eBay or ChopperExchange.
-However, it may also easily pay for itself in added dollars on the sale price.
+However, on a difficult transaction it may easily pay for itself in added dollars on the sale price.

 The Best Way to Sell a Motorcycle